Samsonroyal/Samsonroyal/README.md

 - [Auto Telegram](https://github.com/OSCA-Kampala-Chapter/autotelegram)

 ## What else?
-- 🌱 I’m currently learning Flutter, Ionic and React.js
+- 🌱 I’m currently learning Flutter, Ionic and playing with Next.js and Remix.js
 - 👯 I’m looking to collaborate on any open-source project that improves the livelihood of youth; either in the education, health or finance sector.
 - ⚒️ I’m working on a groundbreaking project in the machine learning space.
 <!--